ZupIT/beagle/flutter/readme.md

 To check a list of every option accepted by the `BeagleWidget`, please, check [this article](todo).

 ## Beagle services
-These are services that must be provided to Beagle for it work properly.
+These are services that must be provided to Beagle for it to work properly.
 For now, we're embedding default implementations within the library.
-This is probably not be the case in the future, since it may represent potential security issues.
+This is probably not going to be the case in the future, since it may represent potential security issues.
 The Beagle services are:

 - [BeagleLogger](todo): provide a logger for Beagle to use.
 - [HttpClient](todo): tell exactly how the network requests should be made, add your own headers and much more.